intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 sender can quite often manipulate these parameters and stay compliant to the requirements of the QUIC protocol.

-QUIC streams are an ordered reliable byte stream that is serialized as a sequence of STREAM frames with a length and offset.
+A QUIC stream is an ordered reliable byte stream that is serialized as a sequence of STREAM frames with a length and offset.
 Receivers are expected to reassemble frames, which could arrive in any order, into an ordered reliable byte stream that is readable by applications.